gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.7.3.0 2014/02/21 Fixed bug which caused a segmentation fault by setting functionCallback to NULL if not provided to Cmd constructor.
+v8.7.4.0 2014/03/21 Improved Print class by encapsulating all printing calls into functions, and providing a dynamic way of enabling/disabling them, rather than using macros in Config.hpp. v8.7.3.0 2014/03/21 Fixed bug which caused a segmentation fault by setting functionCallback to NULL if not provided to Cmd constructor.
 Converted the end-of-command character from a macro in Config.hpp to a variable in RxBuff, which is provided in the constructor.
 Modified existing unit tests accordingly and added new unit tests for specifically testing that the end-of-command char works. v8.7.2.0 2014/03/21 Added Cmd constructor that accepts a method callback (used to only accept function callbacks).
 Updated FunctionAndMethodCallbackTests.cpp to reflect this.
 Added an example in README showing how to use these. v8.7.1.0 2014/03/21 Added unit tests for function and method callbacks in test/FunctionAndMethodCallbackTests.cpp. v8.7.0.0 2014/03/20 Added support for callbacks to methods (member functions) when a command is recognised, using the Cmd::methodCallback variable.
 Haven't tested it or added unit tests yet.